 - Offer several different varieties of food.
 Take inventory of the dishes others will be bringing and fill in the menu gaps.
 It would be a minor disaster to have all of the fixings for a traditional holiday meal but overlook the main course.
 Or, to have too many salads and not enough sweet potatoes.

 - Set up separate tables.
-For those who are on special diets or uncertain of which foods are “off limits” due to allergies or dietary restrictions, a pretty table with a variety of beautifully displayed, tasty alternative options is a welcome addition to the holiday potluck.
+For those who are on special diets or uncertain of which foods are “off limits” due to allergies or dietary restrictions, a favorite potluck tip is to set up a pretty table with a variety of beautifully displayed, tasty alternative options.
 Rather than waiting to see what the guest will bring for the table, ask what some of his or her favorite courses are and prepare or order a few.

 - Request that your guests bring their food in serving dishes that you will gladly wash and send back home at the end of the evening or near future.
 It’s so much easier to have something go from dish to table and it takes very little time to swoosh a little soap and water on a dish and send it home.
 A serving dish is also much more attractive than aluminum foil.